rspace-os/.github/profile/README.md

 🗞️[mailing list](https://mailchi.mp/bbfd16a57e72/rspace-open-source).
 <br clear="right"/>

-**🚧 Construction ahead!**
-Thank you for your interest in the RSpace open-source project!
-We're excited to have you here!
-[Releasing RSpace as an open-source project in June 2024](http://www.researchspace.com/blog/research-space-embraces-open-source-to-empower-fair-data-workflows) has been huge step for us at Research Space and we likely won't have everything as polished as we'd like it to be in the beginning.
-Please bear with us as we're taking one step at a time to build an inclusive and efficient contributor experience.
-If you have any questions, concerns, or ideas how we can improve, don't hesitate to reach out to us 🙏.

 # About the RSpace open-source project
 🗺️ You are currently on the RSpace GitHub organisation page
 - The RSpace open-source project is maintained by [Research Space](https://www.researchspace.com).